rafaello104/laradock/README.md

 In total we should have 6 containers up and running.
 <br>If we open up our browser and visit the url: ``localhost``
-<br>we dont see anything going on, and we get a error:
+<br>we dont see anything going on, and we get an error:
 <br>**HTTP ERROR 500!**